plzm/rag-vector-agent-semantic-kernel/labs/lab6/EXE3_GRoupAgent.md

                 => Task.FromResult(history[history.Count - 1].Content?.Contains(terminationKey, StringComparison.OrdinalIgnoreCase) ?? false);
         }
     ```
-6. Add the method TravelAgentGroupChatSecuential
+6. Task: Add the method TravelAgentGroupChatSecuential

     this method create:
-    * **3 Agents**:  TravelAgencyAgent,BookingAgent, HotelSearchAgent, FlightSearchAgent
+    * **3 Agents**: Each agent has different role and responsability

+        TravelAgencyAgent: request, evaluate and select the travel  options provided by the other agentes.

+        BookingAgent: This agent only can book flights and hotels when it is commaned to do it.

+        HotelSearchAgent: This agent only could search for hotel options.

+        FlightSearchAgent: this agent only can search for fly options.

     * **AgentGroupChat**: created as sequencial chat defined by the order on how the agent was created.
     The code `ApprovalTerminationStrategy(terminationKey)` in a Semantic Kernel agent creates an instance of the ApprovalTerminationStrategy class, which defines a specific termination strategy based on a given key.
 This approach ensures that the agent's process only terminates when the specified approval condition is met, making the termination logic modular and adaptable.

-    * **UserInput** Ask the user his trip request
+    * **UserInput** is the user's trip request (challenge to solve)

-    * **InvokeAsync** Trigger the Chat discussion where the agents iterate to solve the problem.
+    * **chat.InvokeAsync()** Trigger the Chat discussion where the agents iterate to solve the problem.

+    Add this method in the class TravelAgentChatHelper.
     ```csharp
     /// <summary>
         /// Create and Agent Chat Group  to solve the travel booking  problem propoused by the user in the chat.